Aetherinox/windows-update-killer/README.md

 <br />

 ## About
-This is a simple no-nonsense script to pause Windows update until 2040.
+This is a simple no-nonsense script to pause Windows update until 2051.
 Pretty much allowing you to update whenever you want instead of waking up to a rebooted machine.

 <br />

+> [!WARNING]
-This script is meant to be used in situations where you do not want your system automatically restarting while it is idle.
+> This script is meant to be used in situations where you do not want your system automatically restarting while it is idle.
 I highly recommnend that you do run Windows updates once per month and ensure that you have the latest packages installed.
 Some of these updates could include security patches for important vulnerabilities.

 <br />